peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-30 Famefucker.md

 	- Oz is not wanted at this time and Hymn can cast Alter Self at will
 	- Lysanderoth shaves his beard off with a giant knife, then cuts his long hair off, and puts on the ring with cosmetic magic.
 Hymn also puts draperies from the tavern around his armor
 	- Mabel thinks about making a burqa, but ultimately turns into a bird
-- As the approach the All Faith's Temple, they see people whipping themselves, some crucify themselves willingly, some sell crosses and nails to penitent wallowers
+- As the approach the [[Places/All Faith's Temple\|All Faith's Temple]], they see people whipping themselves, some crucify themselves willingly, some sell crosses and nails to penitent wallowers
 	- There are and picketers with various signs about vampirism being a sin and against the wizard's union and the end of the world
 - Hymn bets Oz 50 GP that they can get bitten by a vampire first
 	- Oz asks Hymn about their fascination with vampires, and they accuse her of being one